 Each of the Fund's investment opportunities are externally assessed by TGE, a leading social impact advisory firm based in the UK, to ensure it meets the sustainability and impact criteria required.
 The screening and diligence process considers impact risk, as defined by the Impact Management Project.
 Impact risks are monitored on an annual basis through the independent Impact Report, authored by TGE, in which the potential risks and areas for improvement are identified.
-These factors are then considered through the annual social impact reporting process (undertaken by TGE) to ensure ongoing compliance with the sustainability oh
+These factors are then considered through the annual social impact reporting process (undertaken by TGE) to ensure ongoing compliance with the sustainability objectives.
+The report is disclosed publicly for transparency.

-The indicators for adverse impacts for real estate, as identified by SFDR, are not explicitly monitored as FAH is not exposed to them given its investment strategy.
-However, FAH implicitly assesses these areas through the screening and diligence process for each investment opportunity.
-For example, this includes assessing EPC ratings, which shows that 100% of the portfolio is rated EPC A or B - this means the portfolio has no exposure to energy inefficient assets.
+FAH assesses the indicators for adverse impacts for real estate, as identified by SFDR, through the screening and diligence process for each investment opportunity.
+For example, this includes assessing EPC ratings, which shows that 87% of the portfolio is rated EPC A or B. 13% of assets are rated EPC C (a consequence of the Fund's most recent investment Newbury, meaning the portfolio has a small exposure to energy inefficient assets - FAH is looking at strategies to improve the EPC ratings of this asset to bring it in line with the Fund average).
+FAH does not consider that it is materially exposed to this adverse indicator.